 This article is based on my own experiences between January and October 2016.
 Keep in mind that Thai mobile providers are constantly upgrading their coverage, changing their rates and providing better and faster internet.

 I have already collected more than 40 stamps of this lovely country in my passport.
 How I afford to travel for years?
 Click on the link and read my story and tips how to stay on the road as long as me!
 Let me help you planning your next adventure around Thailand and take a look at my blogs about the land of the smile on my Thailand Page.
 Curious why I have been to Thailand 17 times?
 Read more about me and my 5 year around the world trip on my About page.
-I also wrote an article to about the best sim card for tourists in Turkey.
+I also wrote an article for the best sim card for tourists in Turkey and the best Indonesia tourist sim card.

 Want to keep up with Traveltomtom?
 Read my weekly adventures, like for example: